NiklasEi/oicana/docs/content/getting-started/1-setup.typ

 Install a #link(latest-cli)[prebuild binary from GitHub].

 \
-The CLI can test and package Oicana templates.
+The CLI can manage Oicana templates.
+The most relevant commands for this guide are `oicana pack` to package a template and `oicana compile` if you want to test template compilation.

 See the #docs-link(<cli>, "../cli.html")[CLI chapter for more information].

 == Editor for Typst